ChengKang520/psychotherapy-assistant_instruction/README.md

 ## Metrics of Automatic Evaluation

 The evaluation metrics are derived from the following categories:
-1. **LMentry**: Generating a sentence containing specific words, identifying which words in a list belong to a specific category.
-2. **Perplexity**: Perplexity is an evaluation metric that measures the quality of language models.
+1. **Perplexity**: Perplexity is an evaluation metric that measures the quality of language models.
 In this repo, we used the popular model GPT2.
-3. **ROUGHE-L**: This metric evaluates the match of the longest common subsequence of words between the two texts.
+2. **ROUGHE-L**: This metric evaluates the match of the longest common subsequence of words between the two texts.
 The words do not need to be in the exact same order..